 The electronics package

 The heart of the science node, the electronics package, consists of two titanium pressure housings suspended beneath a block of yellow buoyant foam.
 Inside one housing is electronic equipment for routing data and controlling power to the instruments.
 Inside the second housing is the equivalent of an electrical substation, to convert the high voltage in the cable to lower voltages used by science instruments.
-For technical details on how the science node works, see this page.

 Installing the equipment